OpenEvalProject/evals/manuscripts/elife-27702/v2/manuscript.md

 All subsequent analysis of neural data was carried out using custom scripts in Matlab (Mathworks).
 See the sections below for detailed description of the analyses.

-## Validation of FAST’s spike sorting performance with ground-truth datasets
+### Validation of FAST’s spike sorting performance with ground-truth datasets

-## Processing of simultaneous extracellular-intracellular recording datasets
+#### Processing of simultaneous extracellular-intracellular recording datasets

 We processed these datasets (Henze et al., 2009) as described in earlier studies (Ekanadham et al., 2014; Harris et al., 2000).
 Briefly, we high-pass filtered the intracellular trace at 250 Hz with a third order Butterworth filter and detected peaks larger than four standard deviations of the baseline noise to identify intracellular (ground truth) spike times.
 Since FAST requires a minimum of ~106 spikes for clustering, we concatenated 20–50 identical copies of the relatively short duration recordings from (Harris et al., 2000) to construct a ‘longer’ recording.
 After using FAST to spike-sort the concatenated recording, we measured its median sorting performance over all 20–50 copies of each dataset.

-## Generation of synthetic long-term extracellular recordings
+#### Generation of synthetic long-term extracellular recordings

 We created realistic synthetic long-term extracellular recordings (sample available at Dhawale et al., 2017b) (n = 6, Figure 3C) as follows.
 To incorporate realistic signal-independent variability arising from thermal or amplifier noise, we identified a tetrode in our dataset with a negligible number of detected spikes.
 To this ‘blank’ recording, we added spikes from eight distinct simulated units.
 To do this, we first generated a ‘spike library’ of ~1000 different unit waveforms and firing rates varying over 3 orders of magnitude from our own long-term recordings in the motor cortex and striatum.
 From this library, we drew eight units at random per tetrode, ensuring that 20% of selected units were interneurons.
 For each unit, we generated spike times at 300 kHz precision over the 256 hr time-period of the simulated recording following a homogenous Poisson process with rate equal to the firing rate of that unit in our ‘spike library’, and an absolute refractory period of 1.5 ms. Spike waveforms corresponding to each unit were up-sampled to 300 kHz by cubic interpolation and scaled to an appropriate spike amplitude before being down-sampled to 30 kHz and added to the ‘blank’ tetrode recording.
 The up-sampling followed by down-sampling procedure was done to simulate jitter in the alignment of spike waveforms by the data acquisition and snippeting process (Rossant et al., 2016).

 The spike amplitude of each unit drifted over time according to a geometric random walk with bounds, as shown in equation 2 (Rossant et al., 2016).
-We also add independent signal-dependent variability that scales with the spike amplitude, as shown in equation 2 (Martinez et al., 2009; Rossant et al., 2016).(2)At+∆t=Atexp⁡β∆tϵ1+αϵ
+We also add independent signal-dependent variability that scales with the spike amplitude, as shown in equation 2 (Martinez et al., 2009; Rossant et al., 2016).

+$$
+A_{t+\Deltat}=A_{t}exp⁡\sqrt{\beta\Deltat}ϵ1+\alphaϵ
+$$

-where bmin≤Atexp⁡β∆tϵ≤bmax and ϵ~N0,1
+where $b_{min}\leqA_{t}exp⁡\sqrt{\beta\Deltat}ϵ\leqb_{max}$ and $ϵ~N0,1$

-where At is the amplitude of a unit’s spike at time t, A∆t is the amplitude of unit’s spike after time lag of ∆t, β∆t represents the variance of the geometric random walk, α represents the scaling parameter for the signal-dependent variability in spike amplitude, ϵ represents a random number drawn from the standard Gaussian distribution, and bmin and bmax represent the minimum and maximum bounds, respectively, on the random walk, for a given electrode.
-We empirically determined the values for α (0.1) and β (10−6 s−1) by analyzing variations in spike amplitudes in our long-term recordings, as shown in Figure 3—figure supplement 2A–B and C–D, respectively. bmin was set to 75 µV for all electrodes to ensure that spike amplitudes did not drift below the spike detection threshold, while bmax was drawn independently for each electrode from an exponential distribution within the range 150 to 400 µV.
-The exponent of the bmax distribution (−0.005 µV−1) was empirically determined from the observed distribution of maximum spike amplitudes in our recording dataset (Figure 3—figure supplement 2E).
+where $A_{t}$ is the amplitude of a unit’s spike at time $t$, $A_{\Deltat}$ is the amplitude of unit’s spike after time lag of $\Deltat$, $\beta\Deltat$ represents the variance of the geometric random walk, $\alpha$ represents the scaling parameter for the signal-dependent variability in spike amplitude, $ϵ$ represents a random number drawn from the standard Gaussian distribution, and $b_{min}$ and $b_{max}$ represent the minimum and maximum bounds, respectively, on the random walk, for a given electrode.
+We empirically determined the values for $\alpha$ (0.1) and $\beta$ (10−6 s−1) by analyzing variations in spike amplitudes in our long-term recordings, as shown in Figure 3—figure supplement 2A–B and C–D, respectively. $b_{min}$ was set to 75 µV for all electrodes to ensure that spike amplitudes did not drift below the spike detection threshold, while $b_{max}$ was drawn independently for each electrode from an exponential distribution within the range 150 to 400 µV.
+The exponent of the $b_{max}$ distribution (−0.005 µV−1) was empirically determined from the observed distribution of maximum spike amplitudes in our recording dataset (Figure 3—figure supplement 2E).
 Finally, we also added low amplitude, multi-unit ‘background activity’ to the recording representing the contribution of units farther away from the recording electrode (Martinez et al., 2009).
 This background activity consisted of 40 distinct units drawn from our spike library, each firing at 0.5 Hz to yield a total background firing rate of 20 Hz.
 Background spike amplitudes were drawn from a Gaussian distribution with mean 50 µV (our spike detection threshold) and standard deviation 25 µV.

-## Calculation of best ellipsoidal error rate (BEER)
+#### Calculation of best ellipsoidal error rate (BEER)

 Our calculations of the BEER measure were similar to previous studies (Ekanadham et al., 2014; Harris et al., 2000).
 For each spike, we calculated a spike feature vector consisting of the top 3 principal component projections of the spike waveform on each of the 4 electrodes, yielding a total of 12 features per spike per tetrode.
 We then trained a support vector machine (SVM) classifier, using a training subset of the data, to find a quadratic boundary in feature space best separating spikes belonging to the unit of interest and all other detected spikes.
 We then tested the classification performance of the trained SVM on a separate test subset of spikes.
 As the synthetic datasets are extremely large - up to 5e7 spikes per tetrode - we used smaller subset of the spikes for training and testing the SVM (~1e5 spikes in each set), after verifying that this did not affect the accuracy of the classifier (data not shown).
 To vary the relative importance of false positive versus false negative errors, we systematically varied their relative classification costs for the SVM over two orders of magnitude to yield receiver-operator characteristic (ROC) curves, as shown in Figure 3—figure supplement 1A.
 We considered the BEER error rate to be the minimum error on this ROC curve (i.e. assuming equal weight for false-positive and false-negative errors).

-## Analysis of long-term recordings
+### Analysis of long-term recordings

-## Cluster quality
+#### Cluster quality

 After spike sorting, we computed standard measures of cluster quality, specifically the isolation distance (Harris et al., 2000), L-ratio (Schmitzer-Torbert et al., 2005) and fraction of inter-spike intervals violating the absolute refractory period (2 ms), for every unit within consecutive one-hour blocks.
 Isolation distances and L-ratios were calculated with four features for every electrode channel – the waveform peak, waveform energy (L2 norm), and the projections of the spike waveforms on the first two principal components of all spike waveforms in the one-hour block.
 Only units meeting all of our quality criteria (isolation distance => 25, L-ratio <= 0.3, fraction ISI less than 2 ms <= 0.01) in a particular block were subjected to further analysis.
 The average signal-to-noise ratio (SNR) was for each unit was calculated by dividing the average spike amplitude by a consistent estimator of the standard deviation of the baseline – namely the median absolute deviation of the filtered recording multiplied by 1.4826.
 For every unit, we report its maximum SNR across the four electrode channels of a tetrode.

-## Discontinuous tracking of units across days
+#### Discontinuous tracking of units across days

 We identified units present (>=50 spikes fired) in daily one-hour ‘sessions’ from 10 to 11 am, during execution of a skilled motor sequence task (Kawai et al., 2015).
 We computed four measures of unit similarity across consecutive days’ sessions (Figure 4—figure supplement 1A), namely the Euclidean distance and correlation coefficient (Emondi et al., 2004) between average unit spike waveforms (waveforms recorded on different channels of a tetrode were concatenated together to yield a 256-element vector), the correlation coefficient between units’ inter-spike interval histograms (Dickey et al., 2009) (see below), and the absolute difference in firing rates (Fraser and Schwartz, 2012).
 Correlation coefficients were Fisher transformed, and spike waveform Euclidean distance and firing rates were log-transformed to appear more Gaussian (Dickey et al., 2009; Fraser and Schwartz, 2012) (Figure 4—figure supplement 1A).
 Similarity metrics were calculated for all pairs of units recorded on the same tetrode across consecutive sessions/days and classified as either the ‘same’ or ‘different’ as per our FAST algorithm.
 Linear discriminant analysis (LDA) (Tolias et al., 2007) was then used to identify a similarity threshold that would best separate ‘same’ from ‘different’ unit pairs at false positive error rates ranging from 25% (Dickey et al., 2009) to 5% (Fraser and Schwartz, 2012), 1% and 0.2%.
 Here, false positive rates are defined as the proportion of ‘different’ units misclassified by the classifier as the ‘same’.
 We also tried a quadratic classifier (Dickey et al., 2009; Fraser and Schwartz, 2012) but found no significant difference in performance compared to the linear classifier.
 LDA fits multidimensional Gaussians to the similarity distributions identified by ‘same’ or ‘different’ class labels.
 Therefore, assuming a uniform prior, we can calculate the posterior probability of a unit pair being part of the ‘same’ distribution and use it as a similarity score.
 Units were matched across consecutive daily ‘sessions’ if their similarity scores exceeded the threshold set by the expected false positive rate, with highest similarity unit pairs being matched first (Emondi et al., 2004).
 Thus, in order to track a unit across 20 days, it would have to be serially matched across 19 pairs of consecutive recording sessions.

-## Identification of putative cell types
+#### Identification of putative cell types

 We used mean spike waveforms and average firing rate (Barthó et al., 2004; Berke et al., 2004) to separate units into putative cell types: medium spiny neurons (MSNs) and fast spiking neurons (FS) in the striatum, and regular spiking (RS) and fast spiking (FS) neurons in the cortex.
 Briefly, we performed k-means clustering of units based on their peak-normalized spike-waveform, concatenated with their log-transformed firing rates.
 The number of clusters (k = 2) was chosen by visual inspection of unit waveforms in three dimensional space, i.e. the first and second principal components of the spike waveform, and unit firing rate.

-## Firing rate stability
+#### Firing rate stability

-Firing rate similarity compared across different days i and j for the same unit, or when comparing distinct units i and j recorded on the same day, was measured by the following formula:(3)FR similarityi,j=1-2abs(FRi-FRj)FRi+FRj
+Firing rate similarity compared across different days $i$ and $j$ for the same unit, or when comparing distinct units $i$ and $j$ recorded on the same day, was measured by the following formula:

+$$
+FRsimilarity_{i,j}=1-2\frac{abs(FR_{i}-FR_{j})}{FR_{i}+FR_{j}}
+$$

-where FR is the firing rate.
-A firing rate similarity score of 1 means that the two firing rates FRi and FRj are identical while a firing rate similarity score of −1 implies maximum dissimilarity in firing rates, such that one of the firing rates is 0.
+where $FR$ is the firing rate.
+A firing rate similarity score of 1 means that the two firing rates $FR_{i}$ and $FR_{j}$ are identical while a firing rate similarity score of −1 implies maximum dissimilarity in firing rates, such that one of the firing rates is 0.
 When comparing firing rates for the same unit across time, we calculated average firing rate similarity scores for time-lags ranging from 1 to 20 days.
 When comparing firing rates across units and within the same time-bin, we averaged together all similarity scores for pairs of units of the same putative unit-type recorded in that time-bin.

-## Stability of inter-spike interval (ISI) distribution
+#### Stability of inter-spike interval (ISI) distribution

 We computed ISI histograms using 50 log-spaced time-bins spanning inter-spike intervals from 1 ms to 1000 s.
 We used Pearson’s correlation coefficient to measure the similarity between ISI distributions on different days for the same unit, and between ISI distributions of distinct units recorded on the same day.
 For each unit, as with the firing rate similarity measure described above, we averaged the ISI correlations for each time-lag ranging from 1 to 20 days.
 When comparing across units, we only compared their ISI distributions to other simultaneously recorded units of the same putative unit-type.

-## Stability of state-tuning
+#### Stability of state-tuning

 We used the Pearson’s correlation coefficient to estimate the similarity between units’ state-dependent firing rate profiles (i.e. their state-tuning), either across days, or between different units recorded simultaneously.

-## Spike-triggered averages (STA)
+#### Spike-triggered averages (STA)

 The spike-triggered average (STA) is commonly used in sensory neuroscience to characterize a neuron’s ‘receptive field’ in stimulus space (Marmarelis and Naka, 1972; Meister et al., 1994).
 We adapted this method to estimate ‘response fields’ in movement space (Cheney and Fetz, 1984; Cullen et al., 1993; Serruya et al., 2002; Wessberg et al., 2000).
 For each unit, we computed spike-triggered averages of accelerometer power in three different behavioral states – eating, grooming and active exploration.
 We calculated the norm of the accelerometer signal as per equation (1).
 The accelerometer norm was band-pass filtered between 0.5 Hz and 300 Hz using a third order Butterworth filter and zero-phase filtering.
 Spike-triggered averages (STA) were computed for each unit in a particular behavioral state by averaging, over spikes, the accelerometer signal norm in a window of ±500 ms centered on each spike.
-Formally,(4)STAaccτ=1n∑i=1naccti+τ
+Formally,

+$$
+STA_{acc}\tau=\frac{1}{n}\sumi=1nacct_{i}+\tau
+$$

-where τ is the time-lag, sampled at 300 Hz resolution, between spike and accelerometer power ranging from −500 to +500 ms, and ti the arrival times of unit spikes (a total of n spikes) in a particular behavioral state.
+where τ is the time-lag, sampled at 300 Hz resolution, between spike and accelerometer power ranging from −500 to +500 ms, and $t_{i}$ the arrival times of unit spikes (a total of $n$ spikes) in a particular behavioral state.
 We only considered ‘trigger-spikes’ that were at least 500 ms away from a behavioral state-transition.

 To measure the significance of the resultant STA kernels, we computed noise STAs after jittering spike times by ±500 ms. We used the standard deviation of the noise STAs across time-bins to calculate the Z-scored STAs.
 Any STA having at least 2 bins equal to or exceeding a Z-score of 5 was considered statistically significant and used for further analysis.

 Just as with ISI distribution similarity, we calculated the similarity between STAs for the same unit on different days using Pearson’s correlation coefficient.
 We also compared similarity of STAs across simultaneously recorded units, but only within the same behavioral state.

-## Peri-event time histograms (PETHs)
+#### Peri-event time histograms (PETHs)

 We computed peri-event time histograms (PETHs) of instantaneous firing rates aligned to specific behavioral events during execution of a lever-pressing task (Kawai et al., 2015).
 We computed PETHs in windows ± 200 ms around the first lever-press event of a trial, as well as at times of nose-pokes into the reward port following successful trials.
 In order to restrict our analysis of neural activity to periods of stereotyped behavior, we selected only rewarded trials that followed previously rewarded trials (to control for the rat's starting position), and these trials’ inter-press intervals had to be within 20% of the target inter-press interval of 700 ms (to ensure movement stereotypy).
 To estimate a unit’s instantaneous firing rate on each trial, we convolved its event-aligned spike train with a Gaussian kernel (σ = 20 ms).
 These firing rates were then averaged over the selected trials from a given day to yield the unit PETH.
 To determine whether a particular PETH had statistically significant modulation in firing rate, we estimated the p-value and Z-score for each bin in the PETH using a bootstrap approach.
 P-values were then pooled across days for all lever-press or nose-poke PETHs for a particular unit using Fisher’s method.
 A unit was deemed to have significant modulation in its time-averaged PETH if at least 2 bins had p-values<1e-5.
 At this significance threshold the probability of getting >1 false positive over 1000 neurons and 20 time-bins is less than 0.01.

 Similarity across PETHs for the same unit across days, or between different units on the same day was computed using the Pearson’s correlation coefficient, similar to the measurement of similarity between ISI distributions and STAs.
 Similarities in lever-press and nose-poke PETH similarities were averaged for each unit for a particular time-lag (ranging from 1 to 20 days).

-## Cross-correlograms
+#### Cross-correlograms

 We computed cross-correlograms for all unit pairs recorded simultaneously using spikes recorded in all labeled behavioral states (Figure 6) or in specific behavioral states (Figure 7D,E).
 For each unit pair, we only calculated correlograms on days on which both units were simultaneosly recorded for at least 60% of the time (i.e., >14 of 24 hr).
 Correlograms were calculated in 1 ms bins and smoothed with a 3 ms boxcar filter.
 Correlograms for unit pairs recorded on the same tetrode are, by design, zero at zero lag since only one spike event is allowed per tetrode in a 1 ms bin.
 For these pairs, the average of the preceding and following bins was used to approximate the value of the correlogram at zero lag.
 Correlations were considered significant if two consecutive bins of the correlogram were above a threshold set at three standard deviations of a shuffled correlogram computed for the same pair (one spike train was shuffled by adding ±400 ms random jitter to each spike).
 Only correlograms that had at least 5000 spikes could be considered significant.
 The normalized amplitude of each correlogram was measured as its maximum peak (positive correlation) or trough (negative correlation), averaged over 3 bins around the peak/trough and normalized by the average bin height of the shuffled correlogram.
 Thus an amplitude >1 indicates a positive correlation whereas an amplitude <1 indicates negative correlations.
 The lag was defined as the bin location of the peak/trough in the correlogram.

-## Stability of correlograms
+#### Stability of correlograms

 We used the Pearson’s correlation coefficient to quantify the similarity between correlogram distributions on different days.

-## Tests of statistical significance
+#### Tests of statistical significance

 We used the Kruskal-Wallis one-way analysis of variance test to determine whether differences in within-unit similarity measures of firing rate, ISI distribution, interneuronal correlograms, behavioral state modulation of firing rate, spike-triggered averages and PETHs, over time-lags of 1 to 20 days were significant when compared to each other or to similarity measures computed across units.
 P-values were corrected for multiple comparisons by the Tukey-Kramer method.
 We used an alpha value of 0.05.